VerifyTests/Verify/docs/mdsource/parameterised-mstest.source.md

 Verify.MSTest does not detect the parametrised arguments, as such `UseParameters()` is required.

-snippet: UseParameters
+snippet: UseParametersMSTest

 If not all parameters are required, a subset can be passed in.
 In this scenario, the parameters passed in will match with the method parameter names from the start.
 For example the following will result in a file named `ParametersSample.UseParametersSubSet_arg1=Value1_arg2=Value2.verified.txt`

-snippet: UseParametersSubSet
+snippet: UseParametersSubSetMSTest

 If the number of parameters passed to `UseParameters()` is greater than the number of parameters in the test method, an exception will be thrown.

 ### DataRow

-snippet: MSTestDataRow
+snippet: DataRowMSTest

 ## Overriding text used for parameters